explodinglabs/explodinglabs.github.io/docs/_posts/airflow/2018-03-06-hide-globals-in-dag-definition-file.markdown

 ---
 layout: post
-title: Hide globals in a DAG definition file
+title: How to hide globals in an Airflow DAG definition file?
 description:
     Don't instantiate the DAG and operators when importing your DAG definition file.